GLOBAL DATABASE ON VIOLENCE AGAINST WOMENCOUNTRY-PROFILEINDIACOUNTRY SNAPSHOT

 Lifetime Non-Partner Sexual Violence

-Country Snapshots were developed by UN Women on the basis of information contained in the database
+Country Snapshots were developed by UN Women on the basis of information contained in the database, completed with other relevant sources

 Laws & Policies